Patrons

-There are many people who contribute to the success of Operation Cleft.
+There are many people who contribute to the success of Operation Cleft Australia.

 There is one full-time staff member in Bangladesh who takes care of in-country administration and one part-time Fundraising Officer in Australia, who with the support of a team of volunteers, manages the project from our Melbourne office.